Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/azure-resource-manager/README.md

 ## Deploy the App Service Landing Zone ARM template file
-Before deploying the ARM IaC artifacts, you need to review and customize the values of the parameters in the [main.parameters.jsonc](main.parameters.jsonc) file.
+Before deploying the Bicep IaC artifacts, you need to review and customize the values of the parameters in the [main.parameters.jsonc](main.parameters.jsonc) file.

 The table below summurizes the avaialble parameters and the possible values that can be set.